 There are major opportunities: the focus on youth development by the FA and the boys are invested in their success to win, become professional footballers with status and having all the trappings they desire.
 As adults of these small people we have the responsibility to nurture that desire and inspire them to become the best they can be, not just in football.
 Our training will give them valuable transferable social, emotional and life skills to empower them to maximise every opportunity they create.

 Create a community ethos

-We need to create a community ethos where all the Committee, coaches, parents (the hidden asset) and players are role models for their colleagues.
+We need to create a community ethos of positive energy where all the Committee, coaches, parents (the hidden asset) and players are role models for their colleagues.
 When adults change, children follow.
 We know how emotionally fragile youths are, especially boys being faced with criticism, we all need to create a positive environment for them to flourish and grow.
 They will enjoy more of what they’re doing; build confidence and composure in the boys, win more matches and engender a collaborative team community playing for each other.